This entry covers:

-INSIDER TRADING: The SEC explains its insider trading rules, forms and procedures in its Guide to Insider Trading: Online Publications at the SEC.
-LIVEDGAR offers nicely formated Insider Trading Reports, which are particularly useful as of 2003, when electronic filing of insider forms became mandatory.
+4. Insider Trading: The SEC explains its insider trading rules, forms and procedures in its Guide to Insider Trading: Online Publications at the SEC.
+LIVEDGAR offers nicely formatted Insider Trading Reports, which are particularly useful starting 2003, when electronic filing of insider forms became mandatory.
 For more online resources see the databases discussed above.
 If you need to unravel or examine a particularly complex insider situation see "Research Service," below.

-RESEARCH SERVICES: If you need a complex analysis of a situation -- for example, if you need to identify insider trading or pick out patterns of sales and acquisitions in a particular industry -- hiring a research firm may be the way to go.
-Some firms that do this kind of work for U.S. shareholders include Investnet (954-384-1500) and CSC Networks (800-631-2155)
+5. Research Services: If you need a complex analysis of a situation -- for example, if you need to identify insider trading or pick out patterns of sales and acquisitions in a particular industry -- hiring a research firm may be the way to go.
+Some firms that do this kind of work for U.S. shareholders include CSC Networks (800-631-2155) and the Thomson Reuters (888-989-8373).